tim-schilling/deps/final/0018-technical-governance-6x.rst

 of the Steering Council.

-The privilege to vote in elections of the Steering Council may be revoked at any time by one of the following:

-* The Code of Conduct committee of the DSF for a violation of the Django Code of Conduct.

-* The Code of Conduct Committee has deemed someone ineligible to participate in the community spaces of the Django project.
+The privilege to vote in elections of the Steering Council may be revoked at any time by the Code of Conduct committee of the DSF for a violation of the Django Code of Conduct where they have been deemed ineligible to participate in the community spaces of the Django project.

 Steering Council election process
 *********************************